 Who are we?

 A visit to the National Memorial of the Fortress of Breendonk is a memorable and unforgettable experience.
-An extensive trail introduces you to the history of the fort’s origins and its evolution into the infamous SS-Auffanglager Breendonk.
-You will visit the areas where the prisoners of Breendonk endured their ordeal: the so-called tunnel, the casemates converted into prison chambers, the cells, the wooden ‘Jew barracks’, the yard, the shower and latrine room, the torture chamber, the execution yard, the ‘beast wagon’, etc.
+An extensive trail introduces you to the history of the origins of the fortress and its evolution into the infamous SS-Auffanglager Breendonk.
+You will visit the areas where the prisoners of Breendonk endured their ordeal: the so-called tunnel, the casemates converted into prison chambers, the cells, the wooden ‘Jew barracks’, the yard, the shower and latrine room, the torture chamber, the execution yard, the ‘cattle wagon’, etc.

 A place of memory

 The horrors of Nazism and concentration camps did not spare Belgium.
 The Fortress of Breendonk is a moving and telling proof of this.
 Today it is one of the best preserved camps in Europe.